 This book was mentioned by Dr Iain Brown, Head of Data Science at SAS, a leading company in business analytics software and services.

 “People who bought this book are happy with the introduction given to Data Science.
 It is a very useful book for anyone who wants to get into Data Science.
-The authors have tried to simplify complex topics to simple explanations which can be easily comprehended by anyone.
+The authors have tried to simplify complex topics into simple explanations which can be easily comprehended by anyone.

 Author Foster Provost is an award-winning researcher and has co-founded several successful companies in the field of data science and marketing and Tom Fawcett is a Ph.D. holder in the field of machine learning.
 He has more than 20 years of experience in the field of R&D. Some of the major companies he has worked with include GTE Laboratories, NYNEX/Verizon Labs, and HP Labs.
 He has published several books related to data science which is read by many.”